gurocakgokalp/Websocket-Chat-iOS/README.md

 This project explores how to build a "stateless, blind router" server paired with a client-side cryptographic engine, ensuring that the server never has access to the message contents or the decryption keys.

+Known Issues: Background state management is not fully implemented yet.

 ## 🚀 Key Features

 * **Real-time Communication:** Native `URLSessionWebSocketTask` for seamless, full-duplex messaging without third-party dependencies.